The Engineering ToolBox Web Google

 Single Acting Cylinder Calculator - Output Stroke

-Calculate required Diameter when Force and Pressure are known.
+Calculate required Diameter with known Force and Pressure

-Calculate required Pressure when Force and Diameter are known.
+Calculate required Pressure with known Force and Diameter

 Example - Single Acting Piston